robfpga/linked_list_queue/README.md

 The requirement to maintain N seperate queues becomes inefficient when the latency across each context becomes high.
-In this case, each Queue must be sized towards the worst case condition each though this condition is pathelogical and non-illustrative of normative conditions.
+In this case, each Queue must be sized towards the worst case condition even though this condition is pathelogical and non-illustrative of normative conditions.

 A secondary solution is to maintain N queues a individual Listed Lists data